How Do You Plan a Corporate Hackathon?

-A corporate hackathon is a large-scale innovation contest where multiple self-organizing teams compete to solve a business problem or address an opportunity within a short time frame.
-As described in Innovation Mode 2.0, participants conceptualize ideas, make technology choices, execute fast, and deliver functional prototypes — typically in a matter of days.
-The deliverable is usually a video pitch supported by a functional demo or working concept.
+A corporate hackathon is a large-scale innovation contest where multiple self-organising teams compete to solve a business problem or address an opportunity within a short time frame.
+Participants conceptualise ideas, make technology choices, execute fast, and deliver functional prototypes — typically in a matter of days.

-But organizing a successful corporate hackathon is challenging.
-Selecting the right format, defining the strategic theme, structuring the evaluation method, and orchestrating the lifecycle from announcement to post-event activation are not straightforward decisions.
-When hackathons aim for the press release instead of real outcomes, people eventually recognize them as innovation theater — events that consume budget and goodwill while producing nothing the organization can fund or build on.
+Organising a successful corporate hackathon can be challenging though: selecting the proper format, setting the objective, and orchestrating the process are not always straightforward.
+When hackathons aim for the announcement rather than real outcomes, people eventually recognise them as events that consume budget and goodwill while producing nothing the organisation can fund or build on.

 Design

-Frame the event itself — strategic theme, sponsor alignment, goals, KPIs, format, eligibility, prizes, and the judging rubric.
-The design parameters that shape the right hackathon for the right audience.
+Frame the event — strategic theme, sponsor alignment, goals, KPIs, format, eligibility, rewards, and the judging rubric.
+The design decisions that shape the right hackathon for the right audience.

 Promote